aaronanderson/wdutil/README.md

 ## Examples

-Example usages are provided for both the wdjws and ui-automation libraries.
+Example usages are provided for both the wdjws and ui-automation libraries in a [separate repository](https://github.com/aaronanderson/wdutil-examples)